Skylands Juried Art Exhibition 2017

 On Monday January 16, 38 members of The Children's Chorus of Sussex County joined musicians from around the world on the legendary stage of Carnegie Hall for the North American premiere of Sir Karl Jenkins "Cantata Memoria".

-The Children's Chorus of Sussex County, a non-profit organization, was founded in the fall of 1990 by artistic director Deborah Mello to provide children from northwest New Jersey and northeast Pennsylvania with the opportunity to participate in national events like the one at Carnegie Hall and to develop a lifelong interest in performance and musical art forms.
+The Children's Chorus of Sussex County, a non-profit organization, was founded in the fall of 1990 by artistic director Deborah Mello to provide children from northwest New Jersey and northeast Pennsylvania the opportunity to participate in national events like the one at Carnegie Hall and to develop a lifelong interest in performance and musical art forms.

 In addition to the performance in New York, the CCSC has also performed at the White House; Prague's Smetana Hall; the Candelaria Church, Rio de Janeiro; and the Vatican.